Ancho vs Mulato: Sauce Body or Mole Depth?

 Mulato Pepper

 Growing mulatos means growing the specific poblano variant that produces dark-ripening fruit.
-Start seeds 8-10 weeks before last frost - the pepper growing calendar matters here because these plants need a long warm season to develop fully.
+Start seeds 8-10 weeks before last frost - the our pepper growing calendar matters here because these plants need a long warm season to develop fully.

 Soil temperature for germination should stay above 70°F; 75-80°F is ideal.
-Transplant outdoors after nighttime temperatures reliably stay above 55°F.
+Transplant outdoors after nighttime temperatures reliably stay above 55°F. For anyone starting from scratch, the guide to growing peppers from seed covers the full transplanting process.

 Mulato plants grow similarly to standard poblanos - bushy, 2-3 feet tall, relatively tolerant of dry spells once established.
 They prefer full sun and well-drained soil amended with compost.

-Mulatos trace directly to Mexican pepper traditions stretching back centuries.
+Mulatos trace directly to traditional Mexican pepper uses stretching back centuries.
 They are a dried form of a specific poblano variant - one that ripens to a darker brown-black rather than the standard red, producing distinct flavor compounds during the drying process.
-The name comes from the Spanish word referencing the dark coloration, a descriptor rather than a place name.

 Buying & Storage